brumhard/EventhubsBackup/docs/Prometheus.md

 [Configuration \| Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config)
 For Kubernetes Service discovery?

-#### infrastructure questions
+## infrastructure questions

 - service foreach host to be monitored?
 - 1 service for all hosts? wheres the limit for service

-- file based service discovery? or kubernetes
+- file based service discovery? or kubernetes ?
 - prometheus and monitoring services in one cluster?

+-> not applicable to backup architecture